NLP-Discourse-SoochowU/DTCP/README.md

 #### DTC Corpus
 We annotated the data in a traditional way, that is, reading the paper WSJ news and manually labeling it on the news paper.
-The paper-style data contains some details of the thinking process, such as the notes of **TO** and **TE**, omission recovery, reference prompt, etc.

 ![image](https://github.com/NLP-Discourse-SoochowU/DTCP/blob/main/data/corpus/papers.jpg)